Jordalenko/Wern-Fawr-B-B/README.md

 2. A professional looking colour palette.
 3. Site design that will appeal to the repeat clientele who know what they want as well as the one-off weekenders who may have never visited the area.
 4. Feature that they are a dog friendly business.
-5. Streamline the booking process to one button on home page and buttons on each property's gallery.
+5. Streamline the booking process to one button on nav bar and buttons on each property's gallery.
 6. Show both the amenities on the property as well as those nearby.
-7. Revise the logo and place it over images on the homepage.
+7. Crop the logo, link to homepage, and place it on the nav bar.
-8. De-clutter the nav bar header and footer.
+8. De-clutter the nav bar, header and footer.
 9. Source images from past customers via Trip Advisor and Google and reformat all the images for responsiveness.

 ---